I know, I know…

 We do this a lot with “How to” blog posts about subjects like Facebook.

-We’re not Facebook, we’re not selling Facebook, but we do have Social Campaigns, a tool that can help people get the most out of their Facebook Page.
+We’re not Facebook, we’re not selling Facebook, but we do have Facebook promotions, which can help people get the most out of their Facebook Page.

 12. Pay attention to what’s working